 Once registered, these societies may hold breed and activity shows and matches as defined in their registration.
 Learn more about becoming a registered club or society below.

 Kennel Club listed status clubs (approved to host the Good Citizen Scheme)

-Kennel Club listed status clubs (approved to host the Good Citizen Dog Scheme) are bound by The Kennel Club Code of Practice.
+Kennel Club listed status clubs (approved to host the Good Citizen Dog Training scheme) are bound by The Kennel Club Code of Practice.
 There is no requirement for these clubs to have a committee or produce any financial accounts.

 Once listed, these clubs or organisations must hold a minimum of two courses and or tests per year.
-Good Citizen Dog Scheme listed status organisations are not permitted to conduct shows, matches or rallies.
+Good Citizen Dog Training scheme listed status organisations are not permitted to conduct shows, matches or rallies.